georgi-denchew/re-partners-task/README.md

 This repository contains the backend application for the RE Partners Software Engineering Challenge.

 The application is written in Golang and exposes an HTTP API for interaction.
-It is accessible through <http://3.70.72.6:3000> (example usage described bellow)
+The backend API is accessible through <http://3.71.13.28:3000> (example usage described bellow) The frontend is available [here](http://gi-re-partners-fe.s3-website.eu-central-1.amazonaws.com/)

 ## Endpoints